doytsujin/athackst.github.io/_articles/3_aws_deepracer_joy.md

 category: Robotics
 series: DeepRacer
 tags: deepracer
+image: /assets/img/deepracer_joy.gif
+summary: How to set up ROS to control the DeepRacer with a gamepad.
 ---

 The first thing I wanted to do when I got my DeepRacer was to drive it around.
 It comes with a web interface where you can run it in "manual" mode, but I wanted to use a gamepad controller.
 (By default the web interface is only controllable via mouse.)